Shamlisoni/Modelling_Simulation/Readme_Emergency Vehicle.txt

 induction_loop.det : Induction loop file which is not used here but used in other case scenarios.

-osm_fixeddistance is the configuration files used analyze behaviour of EV present in the file od_file_ambulance.odtrips. osm_fixeddistance_CL is the configuration files used analyze behaviour of EV present in the file od_file_ambulance.odtrips.
+osm_fixeddistance is the configuration files used analyze behaviour of EV present in the file od_file_ambulance.odtrips. osm_fixeddistance_CL is the configuration files used analyze the behaviour of EV with closed lane present in the file od_file_ambulance.odtrips.

 To run the configuration file python script "Traci_Traffic_light_fixed_distance" is suppose to be run in command line.
 For all the simulation files python script is executed one by one